thatoneanimeguy-asian/fbla-1/content/gamesandfun/_index.md

 <div class="card-container">
   <div class="card">
     <img src="https://aaregistry.org/wp-content/uploads/2021/03/stepping-afrika.jpg" alt="Card Image">
-    <div class="overlay-text">If you enjoy step dancing, this is the club for you!
+    <div class="overlay-text">Theta Sigma Theta step dancing club.
+If you enjoy step dancing, this is the club for you!
 7th and 8th graders only.</div>
   </div>